 JOIN US TO PRESERVE THE LEGACY OF THE LONE STAR STATE!

-If you are passionate about seeking out, saving, and leveraging the real places and real stories of your community, the Friends of the Texas Historical Commission invites you to attend REAL PLACES — a Texas Historical Commission conference focused on preserving, revitalizing, and experiencing the Texas mystique.
+If you are passionate about seeking out, saving, and leveraging the real places and real stories of your community, the Friends of the Texas Historical Commission invite you to join us January 16–18 in Austin for REAL PLACES 2019—a Texas Historical Commission conference focused on preserving, revitalizing, and experiencing the Texas mystique.

 - Network with Main Street programs, municipal and county governments, County Historical Commissions, chambers of commerce, convention and visitor bureaus, museums and historic sites, preservation organizations, and travel industry experts

 - Learn best practices and strategies to promote and increase visitation to your community's historic places

 - Understand the power of historic preservation tax credits to revitalize communities

 - Hear about the vital role of sacred places and public spaces in cultural tourism and historic preservation

 - Embrace historic courthouses and Main Street districts at the heart of many Texas communities

 - Empower organizations to be inclusive of local communities for sustainability and relevance

 - Discover the dramatic history and preservation challenges facing NASA's Apollo Mission Control Center